 Integrated Multi-trophic Aquaculture -- This long-term research aims to advance land-based aquaculture to new heights of productivity and efficiency with a system that grows multiple animal and plant types in separate but connected tanks.
 Fish and shrimp receive food, and system circulation enables the other animals and plants to extract nourishment from the water, cleaning it for reuse.

-Epidemiology, Population Health, & Pathology of IRL Bottlenose Dolphins -- This research program examines the causes, effects, and spread of disease in dolphins, and what it can mean for humans sharing the same environment.
+Epidemiology, Pathology & Population Health -- This research program focuses on the connections between marine mammal, environmental and public health by working to understand health and disease at a population level and identifying environmental factors that contribute to morbidity and mortality.
 For example, high mercury concentrations in Indian River Lagoon dolphins prompted a study that found higher mercury concentrations in people who regularly eat IRL fish.

 Indian River Lagoon Observatory -- This long-term, multidisciplinary program is designed to address the health of the IRL system by achieving a better understanding of the biodiversity and ecological functions of the lagoon and how they are impacted by the surrounding human population.
 Primary program features include development of a network of automated water quality measurement stations, studies of seagrass coverage and the causes of harmful algal blooms, and an annual scientific meeting that attracts scientists and resource managers to discuss current research and issues facing the lagoon.

 Ecology and Biochemistry of Harmful Algal Blooms -- Algae are a natural part of coastal ecosystems, but when nutrient levels (e.g., from fertilizer runoff or septic system seepage) in the water become too high, excessive growth can harm or kill other aquatic organisms such as seagrasses.
 This project continues long-term studies of harmful algal blooms in the Indian River Lagoon and Florida Keys, and includes analyses that help reveal the sources of nutrients fueling the blooms.